383 Gellert Blvd

 If you do not like Asian food, you should probably stay away from Moonstar and stick to the Vegas buffets like the one at the Wynn or Caesars Buffet.
 Moonstar Buffet, Daly City prices have remained steady for the last couple of years.
 Join the free VIP club on their website and get discounts and coupons that are pretty much useless unless you come during off-peak times.
 Kid’s Club for those 8 and younger allows them to eat for free with 2 paying adults.
 Special discounted prices for kids, that vary with height and age.
 (Free – $10.88) Charging full price for a 10 year old kid generates a ton of their profit.
 Tons of families with kids here because of this.
 Tuesday is senior discount day at Moonstar.

 We like Moonstar in Daly City because you can quickly sit and eat what you want.
-The quality of the food is slightly better than other local buffets.
+The quality of the food is slightly better than other local buffets but not by much.
 Some feel the need to get their money’s worth and gourd themselves.
 The service was fair and overloaded.
 They mainly pickup plates and bring the bill.